JMcn/robotframework-translate/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 they contain is written into an in-memory file and executed.
 All data outside the code blocks is ignored.

-The test data in the code blocks must be defined using the `plain text format`_.
+The test data in the code blocks must be defined using the `plain text format (纯文本格式)`_.
 As the example below illustrates, both space and pipe separated variants are
 supported: